Mathias-SantAnna/PokeCards/README.md

 **6. Card Images**

-The quality of the gif cards was highly considered in this project to amuse the Pokemon fans providing a stunning presentation of the game with shining cards.
-There is a great mix of Pokemons composing the cards bringing a variety of Pokemon species to attract the children.
+<p align="justify">The quality of the gif cards was highly considered in this project to amuse the Pokemon fans providing a stunning presentation of the game with shining cards.
+There is a great mix of Pokemons composing the cards bringing a variety of Pokemon species to attract the children.</p>

 **7. Audio Directory**

-**PokeCards** is directed by animated audios to indicate if the move was a match of cards or a random flip of them facilitating children's to operate the game.
+<p align="justify">**PokeCards** is directed by animated audios to indicate if the move was a match of cards or a random flip of them facilitating children's to operate the game.
 A nice and fun audio is added into the clicking buttons to signal the navigation to the children.
 There is also an audio for when the time is up and the game over warning comes up.
-The victory audio is also available motivating the player to keep practicing their memory skills with the game.
+The victory audio is also available motivating the player to keep practicing their memory skills with the game.</p>

 ### **Wireframes**